How to sort your waste

 Examples of residual waste include plastics (except packaging), wallpaper, hoses, carpet, rubber, leather, binders, shoes, foam rubber, bags and fabrics.

-Although the waste collection vehicle only collects the residual waste that fits into the green bin, you can buy special sacks for any residual waste that doesn’t fit.
-Place this sack next to your rubbish bins the night before your waste is collected.
+Although the waste collection vehicle only collects the residual waste that fits into the green bin, you can buy special bags for any residual waste that doesn’t fit.
+Place this bag next to your rubbish bins the night before your waste is collected.

 If you have any questions, please contact Customer Services on 0910 73 50 00.